lucas-deschamps/TicTacToe-NodeJS-TypeScript/README.md

 # TicTacToe-NodeJS-TypeScript

-A simplistic implementation of tic-tac-toe using Node.js, TypeScript, the readline module, and events.
+A simple implementation of tic-tac-toe using Node.js, TypeScript, the readline module, and events.

 Main logic can be found at:

-* `./src/index.ts`
+* `./src/game-logic`

 # How To Run It

-Clone the repo, then run `yarn start` from your CLI.
+Clone the repo, install or enable `yarn` if not installed, then run `yarn` from your CLI.

-* Run `yarn install` beforehand if you want to play around with the code.
+* Run `yarn dev` if you want to play around with the code.

-* The project uses the command `yarn build` to compile the TS code into JS.
+* The project uses the command `yarn build` to compile the TypeScript code into JavaScript.

+* Run `yarn build`, then `yarn start` to compile the TypeScript files and run the project.